the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 > Link to the glossary here or copy in key concepts/definitions that readers should be aware of to get the most out of this chapter

 ## Bibliography
-> Credit/urls for any materials that form part of the chapter's text.

 [1] https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2010/m10-23.pdf [Appendix]\
 [2] https://dataprivacylab.org/projects/identifiability/paper1.pdf \